 Start by placing your uncooked brats on the bottom of a large pot.
 You can boil as many brats as you want.
-Then, pour on a few cans of Heineken 0.0.
+Then, pour on a few cans of beer on top of them.
 The goal here is to completely submerge your brats so that they boil evenly.

 Turn burner to high and bring beer to a rolling boil.
-Then, lower heat to low/medium and let simmer for around 10-15 minutes uncovered.
+Then, lower the heat to low/medium and let your brats simmer for around 10-15 minutes, uncovered.
 Your time will vary depending on the thickness of your brat.

 Step 2: Sear Brats on Grill

 Heat grill to around 450ºF.
-Sear brats for around 8-10 minutes, turning every few minutes.
+Grill brats for around 5-8 minutes, turning every few minutes.